embu08/git-test/readme.md

-This is my first met to the bootstrap
+trying to figure out what is it bootstrap